vnaazleen/dsa_java/Search/README.md

 ## Binary Search

 * Start in the middle and move left or right depending on what we’re looking for, if our array of items is sorted.
-* This is called binary search, since we can divide our problem in two with each step.
+* This is called binary search, since we can divide our problem in half with each step.

 #### Worst-case scenario: